trinerye/language_analytics_2024/assignment_3/readme.md

 ### Data

-Download the dataset used for this project [here](https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs), then unzip the folder and place the ``Spotify Million Song Dataset_exported.csv`` in the ``in`` directory.
+Download the dataset used for this project [here](https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs), unzip the folder and place the ``Spotify Million Song Dataset_exported.csv`` in the ``in`` directory.

 ### Model